jachermocilla/extra-course-materials/cmsc125/lab-handouts/scheduling/handout.md

 ## Acknowledgements

-This material builds on top of the work by previous CMSC 125 instructors: Joman Encinas, Chris Templado, Betel de Robles, and Berna Pelaez
+This material builds on top of the work by previous CMSC 125 instructors: Joman Encinas, Chris Templado, Betel de Robles, Zenith Arnejo, and Berna Pelaez